Zee Gold Awards 2017: Divyanka Tripathi, Nakuul Mehta, Karan Patel & Others Share Pics With Awards

 We congratulate all the winners and wish they bag many more awards.

-What do you think - Did the above mentioned actors deserve the awards?
+What do you think - did the above mentioned actors deserve the awards they received?
 Hit the comment box to share your views.